-Together with the Autistic Collaboration Trust we are offering in-depth education in the neurodiversity paradigm, the neurodiversity movement, and Autistic culture based on lived experience.
+Together with the Autistic Collaboration Trust we are offering in-depth education in the neurodiversity paradigm, the neurodiversity and disability rights movements, and related intersectional cultural shifts based on lived experience.

 - Scheduled courses → Register